Askarov v. Kyrgyzstan

 Askarov was denied access to a lawyer until a week after he was detained, when a colleague came to visit him and realized he was being tortured.
 The police and prosecutor refused to allow Askarov the opportunity to meet with his lawyer in private, and his lawyer was attacked by relatives of the dead officer when he came to visit Askarov, who continued to be held in the deceased officer’s police station.
-These attacks continued during the trial, at which Askarov and his co-defendants were beaten by police during breaks in the hearings, and a crowd of supporters of the deceased police officer hurled ethnic abuse at the defendants, their lawyers, and potential defence witnesses.
-This climate of intimidation, which the judge did nothing to control, prevented the defence lawyers from mounting an effective defence, or from questioning or calling witnesses to testify on Askarov’s behalf.
+These attacks continued during the trial, at which Askarov and his co-defendants were beaten by police during breaks in the hearings, and a crowd of supporters of the deceased police officer hurled ethnic abuse at the defendants, their lawyers, and potential defense witnesses.
+This climate of intimidation, which the judge did nothing to control, prevented the defense lawyers from mounting an effective defense, or from questioning or calling witnesses to testify on Askarov’s behalf.
 After this flagrantly unfair trial, Askarov was declared guilty on all charges and sentenced to life in prison on September 15, 2010.

 Although Askarov’s lawyer appealed the verdict, similar violations marred his appeal hearing.
-Threats and attacks by supporters of the deceased officer again prevented defence witnesses from appearing, and the court upheld his conviction and sentence.
+Threats and attacks by supporters of the deceased officer again prevented defense witnesses from appearing, and the court upheld his conviction and sentence.
 He appealed again to the Supreme Court, and although his lawyer was permitted to submit written witness statements, the court ignored them.
-The Supreme Court upheld Askarov’s sentence of life imprisonment in December of 2011, and Askarov remained in prison where he was denied medical treatment for the effects of the repeated torture and other potentially life-threatening medical conditions.
+The Supreme Court upheld Askarov’s sentence of life imprisonment in December 2011, and Askarov remained in prison where he was denied medical treatment for the effects of the repeated torture and other potentially life-threatening medical conditions.
 He passed away in prison on July 25, 2020.

 Open Society Justice Initiative Involvement